farhan3d/ludo/README.md

 # ludo
-[ WIP ] Ludo experimental in pygame
+[ WIP ] An auto-ludo experiment in pygame.

+Press spacebar to play.